umple/umple/UmpleCodeExecution/README.md

 This code base provides the functionality to securely execute Java code using Docker containers.

+# IMPORTANT

+If you development the project on Windows, MUST set eof to LF

 # Setup

 1. Create config.cfg file from config.cfg.template with correct parameters (Explained below).